-The exposed cohort will consist of "low risk" pregnant women who received the Tdap vaccine (Boostrix) on or after the 1st day of the 27th week of pregnancy during the vaccination period at ob-gyn clinics of seven selected medical centers.
-Approximately 15,000 women vaccinated with Boostrix will be included in this study over approximately a one year period.
-The unexposed cohort will consist of "low risk" pregnant women during the approximate estimated period from 1/1/2012 to 12/31/2013 who never received Tdap vaccine during pregnancy.
-"Low risk" refers to pregnant women without the following conditions: Age <15 or >45, autoimmune disorder (systemic lupus erythematosus, mixed connective tissue disease), cervical incompetence, multiple gestation, rhesus (Rh) sensitization, and thyroiditis.
-Existing health conditions, age, lifestyle factors, and conditions of pregnancy can place a pregnancy at risk (19).
-A subset of these conditions is considered in the exclusion criteria.
-Other high-risk conditions will be considered as potential covariates.
+The exposed cohort will consist of pregnant women irrespective of their risk profile (low or high-risk) who received the Tdap vaccine (Boostrix) on or after the 1st day of the 27th week of pregnancy during the vaccination period at ob-gyn clinics of seven selected medical centers.

+Approximately 15,000 women vaccinated with Boostrix will be included in this study over approximately a one-year period.
+The unexposed cohort will consist of pregnant women during the approximate estimated period from 1/1/2012 to 12/31/2013 who never received Tdap vaccine during pregnancy.

 Subject-level data will be collected for pregnant women and their infants through the EHR.
 For each individual pregnant woman, analytical follow up will begin on the date they receive the Boostrix vaccine, or the index date for the unvaccinated cohort, and will end on the date of disenrollment or the end of pregnancy, whichever came first.
+For the maternal death endpoint, pregnant women will be followed for 42 days after the end of pregnancy.
 Infants born in KPSC hospitals will be followed for 6 months.